What Is the Difference Between Mental Health and Emotional Health

 1. More Accurate Self-Awareness

-Knowing whether you’re dealing with a thought-based challenge (like overthinking or lack of focus) or a feeling-based issue (like sadness or emotional overwhelm) helps you:
+It helps to know if you’re dealing with a thought-based problem (like overthinking or not being able to focus) or a feeling-based problem (like sadness or being too emotional).

 2. Getting the Right Kind of Support